 Try a pissaladière (local pizza) or a salade niçoise for lunch.

-Of course, there's the beach: it may be a touch pebbly, but the water looks great!
+Of course, in Nice there's the famous crescent of the beach: as all beaches in this region, Nice's beach may be a touch pebbly, but the deep blue water looks great!

 Board your coach for an excursion today.

-Discover the Principality of Monaco, a fabulous display of white buildings and winding roads set into steep hillsides.
-See the harbor, Monte Carlo and its Grand Casino, favored by the world's well-to-do, the Cathedral and the Prince's Palace, which Prince Rainier once shared with his bride from Philadelphia, Grace Kelly.
+Discover the Principauté, a fabulous display of white buildings and winding roads set into steep hillsides.
+Landmarks include the harbor, Monte Carlo and its Grand Casino, favored by the world's well-to-do, the Cathedral, and the Prince's Palace, once inhabited by Prince Rainier and his bride from Philadelphia, the actress Grace Kelly.

-Stop in the picturesque village of Èze, perched atop a towering cliff high above the sea.
+Discover a picturesque Provençal village perched atop a towering cliff, high above the Mediterranean Sea.

 passports Educational Group Travel partners with teachers across the United States to provide high-quality educational travel experiences to their students.
 Educational tours visit destinations around the world - primarily France, Italy, England, Spain and Costa Rica - at low, guaranteed prices.